grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.receive_http.md

 `pyroscope.receive_http` is reported as unhealthy if it is given an invalid configuration.

 ## Example

-This example creates a `pyroscope.receive_http` component which starts an HTTP server listening on `0.0.0.0` and port `9999`.
+This example creates a `pyroscope.receive_http` component, which starts an HTTP server listening on `0.0.0.0` and port `9999`.
 The server receives profiles and forwards them to multiple `pyroscope.write` components, which write these profiles to different HTTP endpoints.
 ```alloy
 // Receives profiles over HTTP
 pyroscope.receive_http "default" {